aben20807/TOC-Project-2017/README.md

 In state2, bot will repeat what you type until input `go back`.

 Input `go to state3` then bot go to state3 state in user state.
-In state2, bot will send .mp3 about what you type until input `go back`.
+In state3, bot will send .mp3 about what you type until input `go back`.

+Input `go to state4` then bot go to state4 state in user state.
+In state4, bot will give class schedule time about what you type(chinese class name).
+Go back user state when typing `go back`.

 ## Bonus
 + Get WEBHOOK_URL automatically.